Ethan826/udacity-fend-resume/README.md

     surprise).
 -   I customized the CSS.
 Is not particularly beautiful, but it is completely different than the original.
+-   The design of the “JSON” object is a bit funky: you don’t pass in a URL for jobs or for projects.
+The rubric is very clear that the “JSON” object must follow the specifications exactly.
+As a result, I wrote a shim function that fixes URLs in an ad hoc fashion.
+This is a bad design, but the only way I can see to do it with the limitation on the “JSON” object.

 [^1]: It’s not actually JSON.
 See
     (here)[http://stackoverflow.com/questions/2001449/is-it-valid-to-define-functions-in-json-results].